sharontherese/latin-mass-funeral/content/about-this-site/index.md

 Most pages have an “About” section at the top, to provide context.

 I also have a [personal site](https://sharonkabel.com) of my research and writing.
+Feel free to contact me there, if you spot a mistake, have a question, or want to recommend a resource.